-- What are the key Antarctic conservation goals? - Integrating outputs to inform (for example): Systematic Conservation Planning, designation of specially protected species, identification of vulnerable marine ecosystems, and the effective management of human activities - Scientific evaluation of decision-making frameworks, management strategies and vulnerability assessments - Quantifying and dealing with biases and uncertainties in decision-making - Improved and more effective communication of published scientific results - Prioritization of science inputs and identification of geopolitical sensitivities - Develop science literacy amongst policy-makers and the general public
+Outputs from this theme could inform (for example): Systematic Conservation Planning, designation of specially protected species and areas, identification of vulnerable marine ecosystems, and the effective management of human activities.
+It will also require the improved and more effective communication of published scientific results, prioritization of science inputs and awareness and identification of geopolitical sensitivities.

 The SCAR Standing Committee on the Antarctic Treaty System is responsible for coordinating the provision of this advice, but the ability of this committee to directly facilitate the research that is required is very limited.
 As such, there can be a mismatch (both temporally and in substance) between the research that is required and the advice that can be delivered.

-Ant-ICON will directly address this deficiency, and work closely with SC-ATS and key end users to deliver science that will be underpin SCAR's advice in the short-, medium-, and long-term.
-Ant-ICON will also work closely with policy-makers, both through their priority setting mechanisms (Section B) and directly (i.e. through inclusion of representatives on the Steering Committee).
+Ant-ICON will directly address this deficiency, and work closely with SC-ATS and key end-users to deliver science that will be underpin SCAR's advice in the short, medium-, and long-term.

 A key component of the research planning, coordination and implementation will be transdisciplinary workshops.
 Workshop ideas will be called for, prioritised by the Steering Committee and supported based on the level of community interest and relevance to Ant-ICON objectives.
-A limited amount of travel support will be offered to participants, particularly EMCRs.
+A limited amount of travel support will be offered to participants, particularly Early and Mid Career Researchers.
 Ant-ICON will also assist in planning for, and participating in, cross-programme workshops.
 In particular, discussions will be held with other (potential) SRPs (e.g. AntClim^{now} and AISSL) and existing initiatives (ICED, ANTOS, SOOS) to help develop ideas that might be most effectively addressed in a workshop setting.
-For example, Ant-ICON will work closely with AntClim^{now} to develop and utilise short term climate forecasts for ecological models.
+For example, Ant-ICON will work closely with AntClim^{now} to develop and utilise short term, high resolution climate forecasts for ecological models.
 Where possible, such workshops will be aligned with major conferences or events to minimise travel (and the associated carbon footprint).
 Remote attendance or web-based meetings will also be facilitated and encouraged.

-In addition to funding workshops, Ant-ICON will use SCAR funding to leverage other resources, including from National Antarctic Programs that already have existing or developing research in areas that are relevant to the key research themes.
-Ant-ICON will also foster and develop new collaborations through which to leverage funding, including with the tourism industry (e.g. the International Association of Antarctica Tour Operators), non-governmental organisations (e.g. WWF, the Pew Foundation) and potentially fishery industry bodies (e.g. Association of Responsible Krill Fishers - RK, Coalition of Legal Toothfish Operators - COLTO).
+In addition to funding workshops, Ant-ICON will use SCAR funding to leverage other resources, including from National Antarctic Programs that already have existing or developing research in areas that are aligned with the key research themes.
+Ant-ICON will also foster and develop new collaborations, which may include (where appropriate) additional funding.
+Potential collaborative partners include the tourism industry (e.g. the International Association of Antarctica Tour Operators), non-governmental organisations (e.g. WWF, the Pew Foundation), potentially fishery industry bodies (e.g. Association of Responsible Krill Fishers - ARK, Coalition of Legal Toothfish Operators - COLTO) and philanthropic sources.